eclipse-cyclonedds/cyclonedds-python/docs/manual/idl.rst

 Idl Annotations
 ^^^^^^^^^^^^^^^

 In IDL you can annotate structs and members with several different annotations, for example ``@key``.
-In python we have decorators, but they only apply to classes not to fields.
-This is the reason why the syntax in python for a class or field annotation differ slightly.
-As an aside, the IDL ``#pragma keylist`` is a class annotation in python, but functions in the exact same way.
+In Python we have decorators, but they only apply to classes not to fields.
+This is the reason why the syntax in Python for a class or field annotation differ slightly.
+Note: The IDL ``#pragma keylist`` is a class annotation in python, but functions in exactly the same way.

 .. code-block:: python
    :linenos: